-My Singer 4423 review features more information about my thoughts on having a mechanical heavy-duty sewing machine for the first time, which was a change for me as a user of mostly computerized sewing and embroidery machines!
+My Singer 4423 review features more information about my thoughts on having a mechanical heavy-duty sewing machine for the first time.

 Why do you need a heavy-duty sewing machine?

-Heavy-duty sewing machines have a significantly stronger motor than standard home sewing machines, sew faster, and come equipped with features, stitches, and accessories that make sewing very thick fabrics much simpler.
+They sew faster and come equipped with features, built-in stitches, and accessories that make sewing very thick fabrics much simpler.

 Here’s what was in the box when I opened my Singer 4452.

 - Singer 4452 sewing machine with foot controller and power cord